emissary-ingress/emissary/tutorials/per-user-rate-limiting.md

 ---
 title: Per User Rate Limiting
 category: Security
-reading_time: 10 minutes
+reading_time: 5 minutes
-technologies_used: Ambassador, Prometheus
+technologies_used: Ambassador Pro
 ---
+If you're site is attacked by a malicious user, are you prepared?

-Suppose we notice a couple of unlimited users are abusing their limitless permissions and overwhelming the `httpbin` endpoint.
-To ensure fairness in allocating resources to all of our users, we can enable rate limiting based off the incoming client IP address.
+If you notice users who are  abusing their limitless permissions and overwhelming the `httpbin` endpoint.
+You can ensure fairness and protect your site from vulnerabilities by enabling rate limiting based off the incoming client IP address.
 We do this with the `remote_address` field that Envoy configures on each request.

 1. [Install Ambassador Pro](https://www.getambassador.io/user-guide/ambassador-pro-install/)